Fusion-Party-Aus/Formal-Documents/Constitution.md

       2. ii. the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act;

-   3. to elect the members of the Committee; and
+   3. to elect the members of the Committee;

-   4. to set, confirm or vary the amounts (if any) of the annual subscription and joining fee for Members, informed by any recommendation of the Committee in subrule 13(1)(a).
+   4. to set, confirm or vary the amounts (if any) of the annual subscription and joining fee for Members, informed by any recommendation of the Committee in subrule 13(1)(a); and

+   5. to endorse or reject any policy implementations adopted by the Association since the previous annual general meeting.

 5. The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.